How to End a Message Effectively

 Formal vs. informal wrap-ups

-Tips for effective endings for professional email
+Tips for effective closures for pro mail

 No matter what kind of note you’re writing, there are certain tips and tricks you can use to ensure that your wrap-up is effective.

 Second, don’t forget to include a call to action if necessary.
-Depending on the purpose of your email, you may need to provide directions for what should happen next—for example “Please contact me with any further questions” or “I look forward to hearing from you soon.”
+Depending on the purpose of your mail, you may need to provide directions for what should happen next—for example “Please contact me with any further questions” or “I look forward to hearing from you soon.”

 Common closing mistakes to avoid